-Finding talent remains a huge challenge for many small companies.
-Reviewing applications, interviewing candidates and negotiating salaries all take precious time away from a business owner’s existing obligations, which may end up hurting the business in the long run.
-That’s why more and more employers are partnering with staffing agencies, which take a lot of the time and effort out of the talent search by providing their own workers for open roles.
+Hiring for a small business is not an overnight process.
+Reviewing applications, interviewing candidates and determining salaries take precious time away from a business owner’s regular obligations, which may end up hurting the company in the long run.
+That’s why some employers partner with staffing agencies, which take a lot of the time and effort out of the search for candidates by providing workers for open roles.

 Using a staffing agency isn’t the right choice for every business, but if you’re considering working with one to meet your hiring needs, here’s what you need to know about the process.

 A staffing agency recruits employees for businesses that are seeking to fill certain positions.
 They help companies hire for different types of jobs: temporary (an assignment with a set start and end date), temp to hire (an assignment that’s initially temporary but is used to help an employer determine the temp worker’s long-term fit with the company) and direct hire (a permanent position in which the staffing agency acts as a recruiter).

 If the agency doesn’t have a readily available and suitable candidate in its talent pool, it will typically advertise the position on job boards like Indeed and other places where job seekers would likely look.
 The agency can also reach out directly to suitable candidates through professional platforms like LinkedIn, which allows them to filter search results by keyword, job function, location, industry and more.
 This approach is particularly effective when hiring a niche specialist with a specific skill set.

 The agency will then accept applications and conduct interviews and a background check if required, just as any other employer would.
 Once the right candidate is found, that person is hired as an employee of the agency (except in the case of direct-hire positions).
 The worker’s paycheck and benefits, if offered, are issued by the staffing agency, but the length of employment is determined by the business.
 [Check out our guide to choosing a background check service.]